howion/notes/notes/logic-and-computation/10-propositional-logic.md

 ## Syntax and Semantics

 Theorems and definitions we prove and define here are actually meta-theorems and meta-definitions in our meta-language.
-You may assume our metalangauge is first-order or second-order logic in which we define propositional logic which is sometimes called **zeroth-order logic**.
-Note that we haven't yet shown propositional logic is a subset of our meta-language.
+Note that we haven't yet shown propositional logic (which is also called **zeroth-order logic**) is a subset of our meta-language.
 It is just, kind of, nonsense syntax at this moment.

 ## Notation.
 Truth